Is Sabre (SABR) Too Good to Be True? A Comprehensive Analysis of

 Value-focused investors are always on the hunt for stocks that are priced below their intrinsic value.
 One such stock that merits attention is Sabre Corp (SABR, Financial).
-The stock, which is currently priced at 4.62, recorded a gain of 5.72% in a day and a 3-month increase of 46.18%.
-The stock's fair valuation is $11.79, as indicated by its GF Value.
+The stock, which is currently priced at 4.09, recorded a loss of 8.91% in a day and a 3-month increase of 28.21%.
+The stock's fair valuation is $11.8, as indicated by its GF Value.

 The GF Value represents the current intrinsic value of a stock derived from our exclusive method.
 The GF Value Line on our summary page gives an overview of the fair value that the stock should be traded at.
 It is calculated based on three factors: